Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Abstract

 \section{Abstract}

 We first revisit the problem of estimating the spot volatility of an It\^o semimartingale using a kernel estimator.
-We prove a Central Limit Theorem with optimal convergence rate for a general two-sided kernel.
+We prove a Central Limit Theorem with an optimal convergence rate for a general two-sided kernel.
 Next, we introduce a new pre-averaging/kernel estimator for spot volatility to handle the microstructure noise of ultra high-frequency observations.
 We prove a Central Limit Theorem for the estimation error with an optimal rate and study the optimal selection of the bandwidth and kernel functions.
-We show that the pre-averaging/kernel estimator's asymptotic variance is minimal for exponential kernels, hence, justifying the need of working with kernels of unbounded support as proposed in this work.
+We show that the pre-averaging/kernel estimator's asymptotic variance is minimal for two-sided exponential kernels, hence, justifying the need of working with kernels of unbounded support as opposed to the most commonly used uniform kernel.
 We also develop a feasible implementation of the proposed estimators with optimal bandwidth.
 Monte Carlo experiments confirm the superior performance of the devised method.

 \textbf{AMS 2000 subject classifications}: 62M09, 62G05.

 \textbf{Keywords and Phrases}: Spot volatility estimation; kernel estimation; pre-averaging; microstructure noise; bandwidth selection; kernel function selection.